7 Best Non Smart Thermostats of 2026

 Choosing the Right Non-Smart Thermostat

-• Temperature Differential (Swing): Allows you to adjust how much the temperature can fluctuate before the system kicks on, impacting energy efficiency and system lifespan.
+* Adjustable Temperature Differential (Swing): Allows you to control how much the temperature needs to change before the heating or cooling system kicks on, potentially saving energy.

 Non-Smart Thermostat Comparison